 Large, complex projects are broken down into more manageable chunks under individual SOWs, each of which covers a component of the overall project.
 This allows for more flexibility while still maintaining legally binding terms between the organizations.

-Here are some things for both agencies and organizations considering RFPs to think about when approaching their next big project.
+Here are some things for both service agencies and organizations considering RFPs to think about when jumpstarting your next big project.

 Advice to Vendors